This guide explains what the public register is, what details you need to give us, and how the public can access this information.

 Protection for PSCs

 Some companies will have PSCs whose information is protected.
 Like directors, this could mean their residential address is not disclosed to credit reference agencies.
-It could also mean that none of their PSC information will appear on the public record.
+It could also mean that none of their PSC information will appear on the public register.

 Other ways to protect your personal information